February 3, 2021

 4:30-4:55 pm “How UVM Admin Manufactured a Budget Crisis and What We Can Do About It”

-One day before University of Vermont trustees reconvene after an announced proposal to close three departments and cancel 27 majors, minors, and graduate programs in the College of Arts and Sciences, UVM faculty, students, alums, and community supporters hosted a day-long online teach-in to educate the campus and community about the vitality of the threatened programs.
+One day before University of Vermont trustees reconvene after an announced proposal to close three departments and cancel 27 majors, minors, and graduate programs in the College of Arts and Sciences, UVM faculty, students, and alums will host a day-long online teach-in to educate the campus and community about the vitality of the threatened programs.

-Sponsored by UVM United Against the Cuts with the UVM Union of Students and UVM United Academics, the teach-in’s mini-classes will be taught by faculty from Classics, English, French, Geology, History, Latin American Studies, and Spanish.
+Sponsored by UVM United Against the Cuts with the UVM Union of Students and UVM United Academics.